scylladb/scylla-manager/docs/source/repair-a-cluster.rst

 Repair one specific DC
 ......................

-In this example you repair the only dc1 every 5 days.
+In this example, only dc1 is repaired.
+The repair repeats every 5 days.

 .. code-block:: none